 Learning terms and definitions by themselves doesn’t provide much value to kids, but they need to know, and be able to use, certain terms in order to discuss and understand what they read about literature – story elements, types of figurative language, vocabulary terms, etc. What other categories of terms do you teach to your middle grade students throughout the year?
 And how do you group them?

-Here is the list of terms that I’ve chosen to include in my Literary Terms PowerPoint.
+Here is the list of terms that I’ve chosen to include in my Literary Terms slide presentation.
 It’s a long PowerPoint that I’ve recently posted in my TPT store with the idea that teachers could pull it out throughout the year as they introduce various literature topics.

 person vs person